imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 The GUI panel has access to the model and settings objects, and can therefore display some relevant information.

 This is a difficult part because you have to write a GUI element.
 GUIs are excruciating long and painfully hard to write, at least if you want to get them right.
-Check the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/panels/detector/LogDetectorConfigurationPanel.java' label='configuration panel of the LOG detector' %} for an example.
+Check the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/gui/panels/detector/LogDetectorConfigurationPanel.java ' label='configuration panel of the LOG detector ' %} for an example.

 ### Checking the validity of parameters.